Please read the “What I Won’t Respond To” section below before contacting me. It will avoid wasting both your time and mine.

-Some Courtesy Goes A Long Way
+A Little Courtesy Goes A Long Way

 I often receive emails that lack basic manners and common courtesy.
 If you’re going to email me, especially if you’re emailing me asking for advice or help, some basic manners really wouldn’t go amiss.